AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/02-Data-Types.md

 ```

 There are other conventions such as:
-* Pascal Case - capitalizes each word:
+* Pascal Case - capitalizes each word removes the space:
 ```java
 class MountainBike
 ```

-* Upper Case with underscores:
+* Snake Case (All Caps) - upper case with underscores:
 ```java
 const int INITIAL_VALUE = 5;
 ```